sawanch/ai-git-assistant/README.md

 - This project adheres to PEP 8 coding style standards.
 Please ensure your code follows these guidelines for consistency.

 ## Features / Changelog
+- **2025-09-27 16:17**: feat: replace simple calculator with enhanced version
 - **2025-09-27 16:15**: docs: remove outdated README.md and rename calculator.py to maiin.py
+- **2025-09-27**: feat: replace simple calculator with enhanced version
+  - Added new features including memory storage and scientific functions
+  - Implemented calculation history saving to a file
+  - Allowed reuse of last result for calculations
+  - Improved user interface with additional operation options
 - [ ] Add future features and updates here.